 - A resume or CV;

-- An essay, written by applicant only*, of no more than 1500 words double spaced setting forth the applicant's qualifications for the award and including a statement that the applicant’s annual salary is $110,000 or less; and
+- A statement by the applicant or another person nominating an applicant of no more than 1500 words, double spaced, setting forth the applicant's qualifications for the award and including a statement that the applicant’s annual salary is $110,000 or less; and

 Applications must be submitted via email to CarlinerAward@ACSLaw.org.
 All four documents must be in PDF form and attached to a single email message.
 Incomplete applications and nominations will not be considered.